Tauqir Sharif: Work in Syria

-Legal issues

 Citizenship revocation

 The British Home Office removed Sharif's British citizenship in 2017, on the grounds of 'secret intelligence'.
 Videos published by TRT World and BBC explained that the UK Home Office had stated that Sharif was "Aligned with an Al-Qaeda aligned group", claims which he 'strongly denied'.

 In his appeal Sharif requested an open court hearing and for evidence to be brought before a judge and jury.
 Moazzam Begg highlighted specific issues in challenging cases such as Sharif's through the Special Immigration Appeals Commission in an interview in a TRT World documentary.

 Director of the International Centre for the Study of Radicalisation at King’s College London, Shiraz Maher, said that Sharif had gone to Syria before the rise of Isis and was not, in his opinion, there to fight, saying: “The fact he's managed to stay alive this long also suggests he is not there to fight.
 At one point the average British citizen travelling to Syria stayed alive just nine months after arrival, because they all went immediately to the front lines.”

 As a result of Sharif's citizenship revocation the Syria Civil Defence distanced itself from him, but several of their volunteers expressed concern and consternation at the news.